Ex-Vice President Biden launches 2020 presidential campaign

-WASHINGTON (AP) — Former Vice President Joe Biden formally joined the crowded Democratic presidential contest on Thursday, betting that his working-class appeal and ties to Barack Obama’s presidency will help him overcome questions about his place in today’s increasingly liberal Democratic Party.
+WASHINGTON (AP) — Former Vice President Joe Biden formally joined the crowded Democratic presidential contest on Thursday, declaring the soul of the nation at stake if President Donald Trump wins re-election.

+In a video posted on Twitter , Biden focused on the 2017 deadly clash between white supremacists and counter protesters in Charlottesville, Virginia.
+Biden noted Trump’s comments that there were some “very fine people” on both sides of the violent encounter, which left one woman dead.

+“With those words, the president of the United States assigned a moral equivalence between those spreading hate and those with the courage to stand against it,” Biden said.
+“And in that moment, I knew the threat to this nation was unlike any I had seen in my lifetime.”
-He made his announcement in a video posted on Twitter, declaring, “We are in the battle for the soul of this nation.”

-“If we give Donald Trump eight years in the White House, he will forever and fundamentally alter the character of this nation,” Biden said.
-“Who we are.
+“We are in the battle for the soul of this nation,” Biden continued.
+“If we give Donald Trump eight years in the White House, he will forever and fundamentally alter the character of this nation — who we are.
 And I cannot stand by and watch that happen.”

+The 76-year-old Biden becomes an instant front-runner alongside Vermont Sen. Bernie Sanders, who is leading many polls and has proved to be a successful fundraiser .
+Among Democrats, Biden has unmatched international and legislative experience, and he is among the best-known faces in U.S. politics.

+Biden is betting that his working-class appeal and ties to Barack Obama’s presidency will help him overcome questions about his place in today’s increasingly liberal Democratic Party.
+Obama did not endorse Biden on Thursday but did take the unusual step of weighing in on the race.
+An Obama spokeswoman said selecting Biden as his running mate in 2008 was “one of the best decisions he ever made.”

-Thursday’s announcement marks the unofficial end of the chaotic early phase of the 2020 presidential season.
-The field now features at least 20 Democrats jockeying for the chance to take on President Donald Trump next year.
+Biden’s announcement marks the unofficial end of the chaotic early phase of the 2020 presidential season.
+The field now features at least 20 Democrats jockeying for the chance to take on Trump next year.
 Several lesser-known candidates may still join the race.

-Biden, a 76-year-old lifelong politician, becomes an instant front-runner alongside Vermont Sen. Bernie Sanders, who is leading many polls and has proved to be a successful fundraiser .
-Among Democrats, Biden has unmatched international and legislative experience, and he is among the best-known faces in U.S. politics.

 But the anti-establishment wave that swept Trump into office has not been kind to either party’s statesmen.
 Biden’s team worries about his fundraising ability and his tendency to commit gaffes.
 His centrist approach in a party moving left on major policy debates raises questions about his appeal.